kshaffer/courses/theory4.md

 ## Assessment

 Students will receive letter grades for three categories: *Lieder*, *Post-Tonal Music*, and *Writing*.
-The final semester grade will be the median of those three grades, or one letter grade higher than the lowest category grade, whichever is lower.
-For example, a student who wants a B must have a median category grade of a B, and no category grade lower than a C.

 *Lieder* and *Post-tonal* categories will be determined by students demonstrating analytical ability in reference to the following musical elements in each style.
 Demonstrating that ability *in two or more quizzes or writing assignments* will constitute passing.